+In 1448, on the eve of civil war, a sanctuary seeker at Westminster made strange allegations of a treasonous plot being hatched in the sanctuary precinct.
 Richard Spencer, “clerk, merchant, and gentleman” of London, took sanctuary in 1448 at Westminster Abbey.
 From within the sanctuary, he submitted a written accusation of treason against gentleman and Westminster townsman William Parker.
 Spencer alleged that a “strong felon” had come to him in the sanctuary and said that he intended to rob the duke of Suffolk (William de la Pole, Henry VI’s right-hand-man).
 Spencer went to Parker (who had some official capacity, unspecified) and suggested the felon be arrested.
-Parker not only refused, but cast aspersions on the king himself while doing so.
+Parker not only refused, but (Spencer claimed) cast aspersions on the king himself while doing so.

 “It is a great pity that ever our sovereign lord now reigning should be king,” because he “occupyeth himself not in wars beyond the sea.”
-Spencer tried with this accusation – which fit in with other complaints against Henry VI in the last days of the war with France about his martial unfitness – to “turn approver,” that is to acquire an acquittal on charges against him by providing evidence to convict another person.
+Spencer’s report of Parker’s words fit in with other complaints against Henry VI in the last days of the war with France about his martial unfitness.
+It’s hard to know, though, whether Parker actually made those statements or whether Spencer was simply grabbing on to a timely issue-of-the-day, as his goal was not so much to protect the king as to find a way out of his legal problems.
+He revealed this plot in a bid to “turn approver,” that is to acquire an acquittal on charges against him by providing evidence to convict another person.
 This didn’t work: a Westminster jury dismissed the accusation against Parker.

 Who knows if Parker really did say it; if he did, it’s interesting it was easily dismissed, indicating perhaps broad lack of confidence in Henry VI.
-On rejection of his approver bid, Spencer may have stayed in sanctuary; the gamble did him no harm though it failed.
+When his approver bid was rejected, Spencer could have just stayed in sanctuary; the gamble did him no harm, though it failed.
 He was outlawed in 1453.

 TNA, KB 9/260, m 87; KB 9/998, m 55; KB 29/80, mm 5, 5d, 6